 5 Tips for Hiring the Right Custom Home Builder in Boulder, Colorado Springs or Denver

 1. Make sure your custom builder is licensed and insured.
-If you’re working with a traditional home builder, he/she should be able to readily share license and insurance information.
+If you’re working with a traditional new home builder, he/she should be able to readily share license and insurance information.
 If you’re acting as your own general contractor in the Denver area or anywhere for that matter, make sure you know the local zoning laws and your liability risks.
 Your HomeWrights Custom Home project managers can give you guidance on this.

 2. References.
 Check your chosen contractor’s past work.
 Take a look at some of the custom home builder’s work.
 Talk to a few of the builder’s customers.
 Ask them about the finished product as well as the process.